Wiki · Person · Last reviewed June 25, 2026

 That background matters for AI because Karnofsky entered the field through cause prioritization.
 His question was not first "what is the most elegant model?" but "what future problem could be large, neglected, tractable, and worth moving money and talent toward?"
 This style shaped Open Philanthropy's later approach to global catastrophic risks.

-Open Philanthropy grew out of GiveWell Labs and became a major grantmaking institution backed by Dustin Moskovitz and Cari Tuna's philanthropic resources.
-Open Philanthropy has described its AI safety and security work as beginning in 2015, when relatively few philanthropists were focused on the area.
-The organization's AI portfolio supported technical alignment research, governance work, model evaluation, forecasting, biosecurity-adjacent safeguards, and field-building around advanced AI risk.
+Coefficient Giving says its predecessor began supporting AI safety and security work in 2015, when relatively few philanthropists were focused on the area.
+The organization's AI portfolio supported technical alignment research, AI governance, model evaluation, forecasting, biosecurity-adjacent safeguards, and field-building around advanced AI risk.
+That history makes Karnofsky important not only as a writer but as a person whose strategic judgments helped allocate money, status, and institutional capacity.

 Transformative AI